Tuesday, March 25, 2025

 New customers only.
 Register with BETFRED50.
 Deposit £10+ via Debit Card and place first bet £10+ at Evens (2.0)+ on Sports within 7 days to get 3 x £10 in Sports Free Bets & 2 x £10 in Acca Free Bets within 10 hours of settlement.
 7-day expiry.
 Eligibility & payment exclusions apply.
 T&Cs apply.

-The Glenfarclas Cross Country Chase is the fourth race on the second day at the Cheltenham Festival.
+The Glenfarclas Cross Country Chase is run on the second day at the Cheltenham Festival.
 The race was first run in 2005 when it was included as a new race when a fourth day was added to the festival’s schedule.
 This race is synonymous with the great Tiger Roll who has prevailed victorious on three occasions.

 Glenfarclas Cross Country Chase Overview